Distributing circuits over heterogeneous, modular quantum computing network architectures

 \item[Scale-free:] The distribution of node degrees in a scale-free network follows a power law.
 Such networks have few nodes, called hubs, with high degree.
 This is a common model for networks, including the World Wide Web \cite{Baraba_si_1999}.
 They can be generated using preferential attachment, where high degree nodes are more likely to receive new edges as nodes are added.
-This is the case for the Barab\'asi–Albert model \cite{Baraba_si_1999} of scale-free networks, which we use to generate them here.
-Scale-free networks are exemplified in \cref{fig:benchmarks networks scale free}.
+This is the case for the Barab\'asi–Albert model \cite{Baraba_si_1999} of scale-free networks, which we use to generate them here.\footnote{We find this broad class of networks to be a well motivated example for the purposes of our comparison.
+However, practical considerations give subdivisions of the class of scale-free networks \cite{doyle2005robust}.
+A fine grained analysis of the resulting impact on quantum circuit distribution would be of interest.} Scale-free networks are exemplified in \cref{fig:benchmarks networks scale free}.

 \item[Small-world:] The characteristic path lengths of small-world networks are small, while the clustering coefficient is large \cite{Watts1998, SmallWorldNetEfficiency}.
 This is compared to random Erd\'os–R\'enyi graphs which have small characteristic path and small clustering coefficient.
 Unlike Scale-free networks, small-world networks do not include hub nodes.
 Such networks are used to model social networks and are prevalent in engineering due to their communication efficiency~\cite{SmallWorldNetEfficiency}.
 We generate them using the Watts–Strogatz model \cite{Watts1998}, and exemplify them in \cref{fig:benchmarks networks small world}. \end{description}